 Dr. Ofer Sharon is a physician and entrepreneur with close to 20 years of experience in clinical and commercial product development for startups in the health tech, biotech, and medical device industries.
 Prior to joining Oncohost, he served multiple roles in global pharmaceutical companies including Medical Director for AstraZeneca (Israel), new technologies scout for Medimmune and Medical Director for MSD (Israel).
 He co-founded several healthcare companies, mainly focusing on bioinformatic and machine learning platforms for clinical deterioration detection and early intervention.
 Dr. Sharon is a Major (res.) in the IDF and a medical company commander with specific expertise in disaster relief.
 He received his MD cum laude from Tel Aviv University, Israel.

 Dr. Morris Laster is a healthcare entrepreneur with close to 30 years of experience in the biopharmaceutical and medical device industry.
 He is known in the medical sector for his multiple senior executive positions.
-Currently, he is Co-Chairman and CEO of Scopus Biopharmaceuticals Inc, CEO of Clil Medical Ltd, a board member at Biondvax (NASDAQ:BVXV), and a medical venture partner and board member at OurCrowd.
+Currently, he is CEO of Clil Medical Ltd, a Biomedical advisory company, medical venture partner at OurCrowd and board member of multiple biomedical companies.
 He has founded 6 publicly traded companies including Kitov Pharmaceuticals (TASE: KTOV), BioLineRx Ltd. (dually listed on NASDAQ and TASE:BLRX) and Keryx Biopharmaceuticals (NASDAQ:KERX).
-Dr. Laster received his MD from Downstate Medical Center, New York.
+Dr. Laster received his MD from Downstate Medical Center, New York

 Co-Founder & Chief Scientific Advisor